webdev-office-hours/demos/August-22-2017/README.md

 * Comparison
 * Quick history
 * Opening dev tools
+* Elements
-* View source vs Inspect elements
+..* View source vs Inspect elements
-* Modifying elements
+..* Modifying elements
+..* Hide Elements
+..* Detail view of properties of an element (computed tab) ..* Break on changes in the DOM
 * Scroll into View
-* Hide elements
-* Detail view of properties of an element (computed tab)
-* Break on changes in the DOM

 ## Slides